sentinel-hub/sentinelhub-js/README.md

 ```

 As mentioned above, both of the images above should be _exactly_ the same, no matter which API type is used.
-This is also true when using gain and gamma effects.
+This is still true when applying gain and gamma effects.

-When retrieving an image URL with gain and gamma applied, an error is thrown.
+When retrieving an image URL with gain and gamma applied, an error is thrown, because the retrieved URL points directly to the image on the services with no applied effects.

 ## Searching for data